CJunette/cjunette.github.io/README.md

 ### Click github page - setting - pages, launch the site using the branch "gh-pages".
 ### If you use custom domain of github, you need to update it every time you deploy.

+---

+## How to build a website using this template.

+1. For any project you want to put in the website, considering putting the text in "scr/assets/texts/projects" or "scr/assets/texts/publication" (there is no difference between this two types.
+By default, publication is before projects).
+2. For relevant images, put them in "src/asset/img"
+3. After adding the text and images, you need to update "projectsOrder.json" or "publicationsOrder.json" to define the order of each project.
+4. Finally, use "yarn deploy" to update the website.